MarsXan/FloatingPanel/README.md

 ### 'Show' or 'Show Detail' Segues from `FloatingPanelController`'s content view controller

 'Show' or 'Show Detail' segues from a content view controller will be managed by a view controller(hereinafter called 'master VC') adding a floating panel.
-Because a floating panel is just a subview of the master VC.
+Because a floating panel is just a subview of the master VC(except for modality).

 `FloatingPanelController` has no way to manage a stack of view controllers like `UINavigationController`.
 If so, it would be so complicated and the interface will become `UINavigationController`.
 This component should not have the responsibility to manage the stack.